 - Walk the talk

 While most people know what's right and what's not, humans are also masters at rationalizing their behaviour with excuses like "everybody is doing it" or "this won't hurt anybody."
 But recent research at Rotman and elsewhere suggests that by making the moral dimensions of decisions more explicit, we can make rationalization more difficult and increase the likelihood that employees will make morally correct decisions.

 Disruptive innovation is not going away

 The implications for HR are profound.
 If change is coming more quickly, companies need to hire less for specific roles and skills, and place more emphasis on behaviours like initiative, adaptability, and resilience.
 How do we assess these?
 If companies are going to have to disrupt themselves or be disrupted, how can we foster loyalty and provide enough stability so people can still do their best work?
 And how can we nurture a culture of entrepreneurialism while still maintaining standards and security?

 These are tall orders, but companies thriving in this environment are those that have thought deeply about HR as a key element in their winning strategy – Google is a prominent example.
 In an increasingly winners-take-all market place, the best talent is more imperative than ever at the same time as "best" is being redefined.
 HR practitioners need to be creative and leverage their know-how to attract, keep and develop the talent.

 There has never been a more exciting time to be an HR professional.

-Tiff Macklem is Dean of the University of Toronto's Rotman School of Management and former Senior Deputy Governor of the Bank of Canada.
+Tiff Macklem was the Dean of the University of Toronto's Rotman School of Management from 2014 to 2020 when he was appointed to the role of Governor of the Bank of Canada.
 His article is based on remarks first delivered to the CHRO Leadership Summit in Toronto.

 See more articles like this